 Blood in the urine can be alarming and an indication that something is wrong with your urinary health.
-If you have symptoms or concerns, it’s best to visit Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, where you can receive top-quality personalized testing and treatment to get to the root cause of your symptoms.
+If you have symptoms or concerns, it’s best to visit Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, where you can receive top-quality personalized testing and treatment to get to the root cause of your symptoms.
 Be diligent and take control of your health care by calling Urology Associates of Southeastern North Carolina or booking online today.

 Blood in your urine (hematuria) can be concerning, but it’s often harmless.
 It can be a sign of a more serious underlying condition in some cases.

 Blood in the urine could have a number of causes.
 Your kidneys or other parts of your urinary tract might allow blood cells to leak into your urine.
 Several factors could be causing this leakage, such as:

 Some factors might increase your risk of developing blood in the urine, such as a recent kidney, viral, or bacterial infection, aging, and strenuous exercise.